dart-lang/site-www/src/_guides/language/effective-dart/design.md

 {% endprettify %}

+### PREFER the "positive" name for a boolean property or variable.

+Most boolean names have conceptually "positive" and "negative" forms where the former feels like the fundamental concept and the latter is its negation&mdash;"open" and "closed", "enabled" and "disabled", etc. Often the latter name literally has a prefix that negates the former: "visible" and "*in*-visible", "connected" and "*dis*-connected", "zero" and "*non*-zero".

+When choosing which of the two cases that `true` represents &mdash; and thus which case the property is named for &mdash; prefer the positive or more fundamental one.
+Boolean members are often nested inside logical expressions, including negation operators.
+If your property itself reads like a negation, it's harder for the reader to mentally perform the double negation and understand what the code means.

+{:.good-style}
+<?code-excerpt "misc/lib/effective_dart/design_good.dart (positive)"?>
+{% prettify dart %}
+if (socket.isConnected && database.hasData) {
+  socket.write(database.read());
+}
+{% endprettify %}

+{:.bad-style}
+<?code-excerpt "misc/lib/effective_dart/design_bad.dart (positive)"?>
+{% prettify dart %}
+if (!socket.isDisconnected && !database.isEmpty) {
+  socket.write(database.read());
+}
+{% endprettify %}

+An exception to this rule is properties where the negative form is what users overwhelmingly need to use.
+Choosing the positive case would force them to negate the property with `!` everywhere.
+Instead, it may be better to use the negative case for that property.

+For some properties, there is no obvious positive form.
+Is a document that has been flushed to disc "saved" or "*un*-changed"?
+Is a document that *hasn't* been flushed "*un*-saved" or "changed"?
+In ambiguous cases, lean towards the choice that is less likely to be negated by users or has the shorter name.

 ### CONSIDER omitting the verb for a named boolean *parameter*.

 This refines the previous rule.
 For named parameters that are boolean, the name